✓ Updated February 2026

 Maui Bus

-Maui's public bus system serves major towns and tourist areas, offering a budget-friendly way to get around if you're staying in one of the main resort areas.
-Routes connect Kahului, Kihei, Lahaina, and Paia.
+Maui's public bus system connects major towns and tourist areas, offering a budget-friendly way to get around if you're staying in a central location and have a flexible schedule.
+Routes include services to Kahului, Kihei, Lahaina, and Paia.

 Taxis